crustac3an/ncbi_gene_analysis/README.md

 2. Bimodal distribution based filtering of highly and negatively expressed genes
 3. Quantile based filtering of highly and negatively expressed genes
 4. Grid search based filterig of highly and negatively expressed genes

+**Intepretation**
+It was hard to find a gene that was negatively expressed in all of the normal tissue samples and highly expressed in all of the reprogrammed ones (*counts if it is expressed on one of the days per reprogrammed sample*).
+Thus, a relaxation was done where for the negatively expressed a lower share was ok and the limit was set at 80%.
+This can be adjusted at the start of the notebook with the default value settings.

 # Scraping data
 Some wip tooling for data scraping are provided, but it is not recommoneded to be used, because it does hit the rate limits and there are more offical ways of getting it.